 Step 1: Remove All the Hair

-Start by pulling out all the loose hair stuck in your brush.
-Use your fingers to grab clumps of hair and gently lift them out.
+First things first, pull out all the loose hair sitting in your brush.
+Fingers work fine for most of it; just grab the clumps and lift them out.

 Step 2: Prepare Your Cleaning Solution

-Fill a bowl with warm water that feels comfortable to touch.
-Add just a few drops of mild shampoo or one tablespoon of baking soda to the water.
+Fill a bowl with warm, not hot, water; you’re not trying to poach an egg.
+Add a few drops of mild shampoo or a tablespoon of baking soda.

 Step 3: Soak Your Hairbrush